Atlas975/Notes/MachineLearning/FeatureEngineering/Normalisation.md

 ___
 # Normalisation
-- Involves adjusting data from different scales to a common scale without distorting the differences between them, making it easier to compare and analyse.
+- Involves adjusting differently scaled data to use a common scale without distorting the differences between them, making it easier to compare and analyse.
 - Improves the performance and accuracy of ML algorithms by ensuring that each feature contributes proportionately to the final prediction
 - Features being within similar ranges is also vital for fast convergence in gradient descent
 ## Standardisation